 Now you know massage therapy is not just another beauty treatment but makes a potential career option, let us know how to become a freelance massage therapist.

 Massage therapy does not necessarily require formal education; however, there are many courses available to help hone one’s healing skills.
-These courses provide necessary training to students, making them aware of fundamental anatomy and physiology of human body.
+These courses provide the necessary training to students, making them aware of fundamental anatomy and physiology of human body.
 So, even if you have planned to start without any formal education, it is highly recommended you enroll in some course of massage therapy.
-To know more about educational requirements of a massage therapist, read below:
+To know more about educational requirements to become a massage therapist, read below:

 - There is an array of institutes in India which provide professional courses in spa and massage therapy.
 These courses include certificate courses, diploma, postgraduate diploma, etc. The eligibility criterion is the successful completion of 10+2 for pursuing a certificate or diploma course.

 - The time duration of these courses differ from one institute to another and generally falls between one to six months.
 There are courses with even shorter time duration of one month or even 15 days.
 Much of it will depend upon what the course intends to cover and who the target audience is.